stefanibus/contentslider/README.md

 * Author: Michael Großklaus, mail@mgrossklaus.de

 This is free and open source software.
-If you like and use it, flattr it ([flattr?][WhatisFlattr]).
-Thx.

 Summary